radishland/radish/README.md

 - **Declarative separation**: CSS declares what should happen rather than how, separating the *effect* from its *handling* by the browser rendering engine
 - **Composition behavior**: CSS effects can be combined, overridden, and inherited in similar ways to effect handling hierarchies.

-Thinking of styling as an effect gives us an insightful perspective on our designs, and by analogy with other effects we looked at, it invites us to embrace the cascade and think in terms of style delegation.
+Thinking of styling as an effect provides an insightful perspective on design, and the analogy invites us to embrace the cascade and think in terms of style delegation.

 ## Effect system

 Having an effect system provides many advantages:

-- **testability**: swapping handlers in a testing environment makes it easy to test scenarios where there is a deep effect to mock
+- **Testability**: swapping handlers in a testing environment makes it easy to test scenarios where there is a deep effect to mock
-- **simplicity**: not having to pass around context objects or callbacks just for the testability of a function that's many layers deep makes your code simpler and more focused (single responsibility) with a thinner API.
+- **Simplicity**: not having to pass around context objects or callbacks just for the testability of a function that's many layers deep makes your code simpler and more focused (single responsibility) with a thinner API.
-- **modularity**: thinner APIs like above also implies that functions can be reused more easily, which means more generic and composable code
+- **Modularity**: thinner APIs like above also implies that functions can be reused more easily, which means more generic and composable code
-- **extendability**: plugins can extend the base behavior by adding their own handlers and creating their own effects.
+- **Extendability**: plugins can extend the base behavior by adding their own handlers and creating their own effects.
-- **flexibility**: plugin handlers can also re-interpret core effects in new ways, giving a level of control and customizability that's unheard of.
+- **Flexibility**: plugin handlers can also re-interpret core effects in new ways, giving a level of control and customizability that's unheard of.

-The Radish effect system consists of [effects](#effects) that you can create or perform (effects and their operations are commonly identified), as well as [handlers](#handlers) you can create and use in [plugins](#plugin-api).
+The Radish effect system consists of [effects](#effects) you can create and perform (effects and their operations are commonly identified), and [handlers](#handlers) you can create and use in [plugins](#plugin-api).

 ### Effects